 Now you can use your fingerprint to unlock 1Password.
 But don’t forget your Master Password.
 Sometimes you’ll need to enter it instead of using Touch ID.

 Use Touch ID

 After setting up Touch ID, open 1Password or use 1Password in your browser.

 If 1Password is locked, you’ll see a message that “1Password is trying to unlock.”
-Place your finger lightly on Touch ID to unlock 1Password.
+To unlock 1Password, place your finger on the Touch ID sensor.